Is “Nuclear Deterrence” still a relevant strategy for the 21st Century?

 Click Here to Download the Full Report

-James Morgan is doing his Master’s Degree in Terrorism and Society with the School of Politics and International Relations, at the University of Kent, England.
+James Morgan has completed his Master’s Degree in Terrorism and Society with the School of Politics and International Relations, at the University of Kent, England.
 His final-year dissertation, entitled “Torture as a Tool of Governmentality: The Relevance of Leaked and Released Visuals of Torture”, questions the benefits of disseminating visual information of torture for western liberaldemocracies.
 He plans to pursue a career in security, defence and international affairs.